Fatal Truck Accidents (Infographic)

 Every day, families share the same roads and highways with trucks.
 To minimize the number of truck accidents, everyone must do their part and behave responsibly while driving.

-● Focus on the Road.
 Highway driving can be tedious, especially to truck drivers who have to spend a lot of time doing nothing but drive.
-However, no drivers should engage in activities that will take your mind, hands, or eyes off the road.
+However, no driver should engage in activities that will take your mind, hands, or eyes off the road.
 This includes texting, eating, or drinking.

 If you begin to feel tired or need to respond to urgent text messages, find a safe place to pull over to prevent a dangerous situation from occurring.

-● Leave Plenty of Space Between You and the Truck.
 Avoid being near a truck for too long as it can put you in danger of tire blowouts, which tears off tire remnants from the truck and can hit your windshield.
-Also keep your distance behind a truck to prevent your car from sliding under the truck if it would stop suddenly, or getting crushed if the truck would roll backwards.
+Also keep your distance behind a truck to prevent your car from sliding under the truck if it would stop suddenly, or getting crushed if the truck would roll backward.

 If you have been injured in a truck accident, you have rights and may be entitled to recover compensation depending on the gravity of your situation.